 A disruptive generation enshrines coffee

-My generation distrusted many experts.
-An ambition of many was figuring out what was wrong with anything we enjoyed.
+My generation distrusted experts.
+An ambition of many: figuring out what was wrong with anything we enjoyed.

-They were wrong about coffee and premarital sex, and so was Maureen.
+They missed the mark about coffee and premarital sex, and so was Maureen.
 Both became more true as the years went by.

 Starbucks was right.
 At first, that is.
 Later, turning stores into study halls for lonely millennials was a huge mistake.
 But that’s now, and this is then, something like that.